aacha0/Portfolio/sql/8 weeks challenge/case 8: fresh segments.md

 select * from interest_metrics
 ```

-### What is count of records in the fresh_segments.interest_metrics for each month_year value sorted in chronological order (earliest to latest) with the null values appearing first?
+### Q: What is count of records in the fresh_segments.interest_metrics for each month_year value sorted in chronological order (earliest to latest) with the null values appearing first?

 ```sql
 select month_year, count(*) cnt